oconnorian3/recipesforu/README.md

 **Delete Recipes (For Authenticated Users Only)**

  * Renders seperate page that prompts user to confirm action to delete recipe
- * Refuses access to delete if recipe was bnot posted by the user
+ * Refuses access to delete if recipe was not posted by the user

 ![](/images/delete-post.png)